nao7sep/Kotoban/src/Kotoban.DataManager/ImagePromptFormat.md

 2. **Core Concept:** Use the provided explanations to understand the word's essential meaning and tone.
 Your goal is **not** to illustrate every detail from the explanations, but to capture the core concept in a single, iconic image.
 For example, for a word like "green onion", the image should be of the vegetable itself, not a diagram of its parts or uses.
 3. **Contextual Accuracy:**
     * Use `[GeneralContext]` to ensure the image depicts the correct subject matter.
+    * Use `[ModerateExplanation]` to help clarify the essential meaning and nuance of the word, ensuring the image aligns with the intended educational focus.
+Do not attempt to illustrate every detail, but let this explanation inform the overall concept.
     * If `[ImageContext]` is provided, it is your primary guide for artistic style, composition, and specific content.
 4. **Default Behavior:** In the absence of specific context, infer the most common meaning of the word and generate a **highly realistic, photo-quality image** suitable for educational material.